About Us

 Social Isolation

-Rural isolation is significant in Kerry and was exacerbated by Covid 19.
+Rural isolation is significant in Kerry and has been exacerbated by Covid 19.
 We assist in any way that we can or put you in touch with someone that can help.

 Homelessness